 Yunga Tart 4.75″ raised toilet seat w/out arms (Universal) – No Prod No. listed

-- the clipper seat is placed over the rim of the toilet bowl
+- the raised toilet seat sits on top of the toilet bowl rim

-- the seat has an inside edge which drops a way into the bowl
+- has an inside edge which drops several inches into the bowl

 Herdegen Clipper I 4.3 inch raised toilet seat, Prod.
 No. 500400

 Herdegen Clipper II 4.3 inch raised toilet seat, Prod.
 No. 500410